Welcome to Mig-Music

 The nine inventive instrumental pieces develop a colorful sound spectrum which is easy on the ears despite its heaviness.
-The rough edges, ripples and breaks are beautifully integrated in the whole soundscape.
+The rough edges, ripples, and breaks are beautifully integrated into the whole soundscape.
 With every listening session, you will always discover something new.
 It’s out of the question: The Squintaloo understands his craft.
 There is no need to complain or get angry… But in the background there one big question lingers on: Who or what is OMA?

 The ink is still wet – so to speak – so fresh is the signature on the contracts with Gavin Sutherland.
 As there might be one or another who could use a little brush-up for the name “Sutherland”, here some rock-historical tutoring.

 Gavin is the younger brother of the Scottish folk duo Iain and Gavin Sutherland, better known under the name Sutherland Brothers, later Sutherland Brothers & Quiver.